 State-Specific Wholesaling Laws

 Tennessee law dictates that individuals do not need a real estate license to sell or rent property they own.
-However, situations involving the sale of property not owned by the individual can necessitate a license.
-A ruling from 2021 highlighted by the TN REALTORS® association specifies that selling property not owned, in exchange for consideration, requires a Real Estate Broker’s License.
+However, situations involving the sale or marketing of property not owned or controlled by the individual can necessitate a license.
+Tennessee law specifies that selling property not owned, in exchange for consideration, may require a Real Estate Broker’s License.
 This outlines the importance of understanding what constitutes brokering versus wholesaling within the state.

 Necessary Legal Documents